 New Zealand has implemented its Digital Monitoring Programme, which requires vessels to electronically report and use geospatial position reporting.
+Additionally, onboard cameras are expected to be rolled out for the SLL fleet by November 2023.

 Acknowledgements

 Fisheries New Zealand acknowledges Terese Kendrick for assistance with various parts of this report.